 'Last mile' delivery is an important consideration for both the city centre and the urban villages as it could potentially remove heavy servicing activity from the kerbside.
-The last-mile delivery is recognised as an important logistical approach to the delivery of goods and services to customers in the city.
-Through the support and development of walkingnute City n villages in contributing to rovement of connectivity in public realm enhancement.

-ice to best address the needs and the private car, in particular, where there are intersections between DART, LUAS and Metrolink and with the existing and and cycling-based modes of delivery operating from micro distribution hubs, this enables a reduced or zero emissions solution for how goods are delivered in busy city locations.
+The lastmile delivery is recognised as an important logistical approach to the delivery of goods and services to customers in the city.
+Through the support and development of walking- and cycling-based modes of delivery operating from micro distribution hubs, this enables a reduced or zero emissions solution for how goods are delivered in busy city locations.
 It is also recognised that large multi-storey car parks can facilitate the integration of these hubs and accommodate a wide range of sustainable modes to replace the private vehicle.

-'Last-Mile' Delivery

-To seek to achieve a significant reduction in the number of SMT14 motorised delivery vehicles in the City through supporting and promoting the use of the 'last-mile' delivery through the development of micro hubs and distribution centres.
+It is the Policy of Dublin City Council: SMT15 'Last-Mile' Delivery To seek to achieve a significant reduction in the number of motorised delivery vehicles in the City through supporting and promoting the use of the 'last-mile' delivery through the development of micro hubs and distribution centres.

-Servicing/Logistics Strategy

-SMT06 To prepare a Servicing/Logistics Strategy for the city in collaboration with relevant stakeholders to ensure the continued viability of the city and urban villages.
+It is an Objective of Dublin City Council: SMTO6 Servicing/Logistics Strategy To prepare a Servicing/Logistics Strategy for the city in collaboration with relevant stakeholders to ensure the continued viability of the city and urban villages.